MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_13_lab_ak.md

         az provider list --query "[].namespace"
         ```

     1. Observe the list of currently registered providers.
-The **Microsoft.CDN** provider isn't currently in the list of providers.
+The **Microsoft.CDN** provider should be currently in the list of providers.

-    1. Enter the following command, and then select Enter to get the required flags to register a new provider:

-        ```
-        az provider register --help
-        ```

-    1. Enter the following command, and then select Enter to register the **Microsoft.CDN** namespace with your current subscription:

-        ```
-        az provider register --namespace Microsoft.CDN
-        ```

 1. Close the Cloud Shell pane in the portal.